1mozolacal/FormulaRacingTelemetry/README.md

 FormulaRacingTelemetry

 You will need to install pySerial and matplotlib.
-You will need to create a "SavedDate" folder in the same directory as the ardunioRead script.
+You will need to create a "SavedData" folder in the same directory as the ardunioRead script.